enpasos/muzero/README.md

 in a separate module:

 * Two player zero-sum games with a final reward only:
     * **TicTacToe** is used for integration testing.
-Starting from scratch it learns playing on a single GPU (NVIDIA GeForce RTX 4090) in less than an hour.
+Starting from scratch it learns playing on a single GPU (NVIDIA GeForce RTX 4090).
     * **Go**.
 We have started training the game of go, board sizes 5x5 and 9x9.
 * One player games with a final reward only:
     * **PegSolitair**: On the classic english board it learns perfect play: starting with one hole and end up with one